monzo/progression-framework/frameworks/engineering/data.md

           - "Delegates to make better use of their time"
   - name: "influence"
     title: "✨ Influence"
-    description: "Influence on others and the Monzo environment"
     content:
       - level: 1
         criteria: